 There are specific gut boosting prebiotic foods that feed your probiotic bacteria.
 Focus on a plant-based diet (veggies and fruits are your microbiome’s food of choice) with good amounts of the following (more than half your plate should be veggies of all kinds):

 - soluble fiber such as beans, avocado, psyllium, sweet potato (and all root veggies), banana, figs, cruciferous veggies like brussels sprouts, kale, broccoli.
 Soluble fiber dissolves and binds with toxins for excretion, regulates blood sugar, reduces inflammation.

 - insoluble fiber adds bulk to stool so it passes through the colon and is high in the prebiotic material needed to feed probiotics.
+You can’t digest this type of fiber, but your gut bacteria love it.
 Think tough outer skins (like apple and cucumber skin).
 Cabbage, lettuce, peas, and bell peppers are also good sources.

 - Gut prebiotic superfoods include radishes, jicama, carrots, and inulin-rich foods (banana, leek, onion, garlic, artichoke, asparagus).
 These prebiotics are preferred fuel for your probiotics.